 Texas’s anti-SLAPP statute protects a citizen’s online reviews about an assisted living facility.

-Defamation and Speech Defense
+Defamation Defense and Anti-SLAPP

 - Counseling social media and mobile application providers on best practices for managing and moderating user-provided content.